 Learn more about WWDC 2022

-Swift 5.7 introduces many new features that involve generics and protocols.
-In this post, we’re going to explore an extremely powerful new features that’s called "primary associated types".
+Swift 5.7 introduced many new features that involve generics and protocols.
+In this post, we’re going to explore an extremely powerful new feature that’s called "primary associated types".
 By the end of this post you will know and understand what primary associated types are, and why I think they are extremely important and powerful to […]

 Read post